Phone: +1 512 232 4145

 Yin Hong Cheah, Ph.D., expected 2023 (Supervisor)

 Yin Hong does research in Educational Technology and Teacher Education.
-Her current research interests are teacher learning and change in the technology-mediated innovation context, student learning diversity in the technology-enhanced environment, STEM education, and digital equity in K-12 educational context.
+Her current research interests are teacher learning and change in the technology-mediated innovation context, student learning diversity in the technology-enhanced environment, STEM education, and digital equity issues in K-12 educational context.